HNBA LATINA COMMISSION

 The creation of the Commission laid the ground work and made possible two critical national studies, Few and Far Between: The Reality of Latina Lawyers” (September 2009) and La Voz de la Abogada Latina: Challenges and Rewards in Serving the Public Interest (September 2010).
 The reports identified both barriers and recommendations for Latina to success in the legal profession.
 The recommendations of our studies (which confirmed Latina lawyers encounter, and must overcome.
 The Commission’s national and regional legal education program, leadership academy, research, publications and service on the HNBA’s Board of Governors are just some of the avenues we use to advance the interests and success of Latina Lawyers.

-The Hispanic National Bar Association’s Latina Commission is seeking candidates interested in serving on the Commission for the 2022-2023 HNBA Association year.
+The Hispanic National Bar Association’s Latina Commission is seeking candidates interested in serving on the Commission for the 2023-2024 HNBA Association year.
+The Hispanic National Bar Association (HNBA) established the Latina Commission in 2008 to study and remedy barriers to entry and advancement faced by Latina lawyers.
 Members of the Commission are appointed by the President to serve for one full year.
-Commission membership is open to women who are members in good standing of the HNBA and wish to contribute to the Commission’s mission.
+Commission membership is open to individuals who are members in good standing of the HNBA and wish to contribute to the Commission’s mission.

-The deadline for submission of applications is by 6:00pm PT on Friday, August 26th.
+The deadline for submission of applications is by COB on Friday, August 25th.

 Currently, Latinas comprise 2% of all lawyers even though they represent nearly one in five women in the United States.
 If you are interested in working with the Commission or helping to promote the advancement of Latina Lawyers here is what you can do: